To listen to the blog post “How To Walk In Heels Learn iN 6 Easy Steps” just click the play button below.

 If you are a beginner to wearing heels then start with a very low wedge heel.
 Having a thicker wedge heel helps you keep your balance.
-Since the heel is distributed evenly it gives your foot the illusion that it is still on a l somewhat level surface.
+Since the heel is distributed evenly it gives your foot the illusion that it is still on a somewhat level surface.

 Step 4: How To Talk In Heels ~ Higher Wedge Heels

 The next step is to move up in heel size but it is much easier to start with a wedge heel that is higher than the heel in step two.
 It is more difficult for you to be knocked off balance because once again your weight is distributed more evenly over the heel.

 With a thicker shoe heel, it will take some skill to balance but at this point it should be easier for you to get comfortable.
 The thicker heel does not provide you as much support as a wedged heel BUT the heel is still flat and it is easier to keep your balance in them.
 This is the last step, of heel before you are ready to move to the outrageous more stiletto type of heels.
 I love the tips that the video gives you about walking in heel, especially thick ones so be sure to check it out.

 This heel is harder to master, but since you have slowly worked your way up you should have a better sense of balance.
 Once I made it to this stage I was walking in stilettos on cobblestone like I was on the runway, and nobody could not tell me anything.
 If you look at my picture below, you should know that I LOVE LOVE LOVE stilettos.
 Since I am short, it gives me so much height, it is so feminine, and classy, and I just love the overall look.
 (Click here to get the outfit below in the picture).